Leading with Staff Reports

 Confirmed SpeakerBrian Ohm is a professor in the Department of Urban & Regional Planning at the University of Wisconsin-Madison and a planning law specialist with the University of Wisconsin-Extension.
 He is an attorney and has written numerous publications on various planning law topics and is a frequent presenter on planning law topics at seminars and conferences.

-Confirmed SpeakerBonnie J. Johnson, PhD, AICP is Associate Professor in the University of Kansas’ Urban Planning Program in the School of Public Affairs and Administration.
-She teaches planning theory, land use, and politics and planning courses.
-Research interests include: codes of ethics, staff reports, civic bureaucracy, public service, staff reports, television and citizen participation, and city managers and city planners working together.
-Before returning to school for her doctorate in political science/public administration, Johnson was a practicing city planner for eight years.
+Confirmed SpeakerBonnie J. Johnson, PhD, AICP is Associate Professor in the University of Kansas’ Urban Planning Program.
+She teaches planning theory, land use, and politics, planning, and administration courses.
+Research interests include: codes of ethics, staff reports, civic bureaucracy, public service, television and citizen participation, and city managers and city planners working together.
+Before returning to school for her doctorate, Johnson was a practicing city planner for eight years.
 While at the City of Liberty, Missouri, she was project manager for Liberty’s award winning Blueprint for Liberty: Land Use Plan.
-The plan was honored with the American Planning Association’s “Outstanding Planning Award” for the best plan in the country.
+The plan was awarded the American Planning Association’s “Outstanding Planning Award” for the best plan in the country.
 She is currently the Professional Development Officer for the Kansas Chapter of APA and serves on the AICP Ethics Committee.